UbhiTS/ad-alexatalkingclock/README.md

 ## Thank you for your time! (get it ;)
 Ever since I've set this up in my home, it's become an indispensable part of our lives.
 It's amazing to see how a simple reminder of the current time can make people efficient :), I hope this app helps someone else as it has helped me and my family.

-If you like my work and feel gracious, you can buy me a coffee [here](https://www.buymeacoffee.com/ubhits) [![beer_badge](https://cdn.buymeacoffee.com/buttons/bmc-new-btn-logo.svg)](https://www.buymeacoffee.com/ubhits)
+If you like my work and feel gracious, you can buy me a [beer](https://www.buymeacoffee.com/ubhits) here [![beer_badge](https://cdn.buymeacoffee.com/buttons/bmc-new-btn-logo.svg)](https://www.buymeacoffee.com/ubhits)